SidzByte/SidzByte/README.md

 - 🤝 Passionate about contributing to creative tech solutions and brainstorming new ideas.
 - 🌱 Building tools to simplify daily life—merging technology with practicality.
 - 💬 Ask me about Web Development, IoT, or technology trends in general.
-- ⚡ Fun fact: I once tried making a Shadow Clone Jutsu… and just ended up talking to myself 🤦‍♂🌀✨
+- ⚡ Fun fact: I have more tabs open than I have thoughts.
+Multitasking?
+Or just chaos? 🧠🌀💻

 ---